-Autism Spectrum Disorder (ASD) - Assessment & Diagnosis Services
+Autism (ASD) - Assessment & Diagnosis Services

-An Overview of ASD including Asperger's
+An Overview of Autism including Asperger's

 ASD is the name for the group of developmental disorders which can have problems in social communication, interaction, and imagination.
 People with ASD can also have repetitive behaviours and circumscribed interests, as well as stereotypical behaviours.